palantir/tslint/docs/usage/configuration/index.md

 * `jsRules?: any`: Same format as `rules`.
 These rules are applied to `.js` and `.jsx` files.
 * `defaultSeverity?: "error" | "warning" | "off"`: The severity level used when a rule specifies a default warning level.
 If undefined, "error" is used.
 This value is not inherited and is only applied to rules in this file.
 * `linterOptions?: { exclude?: string[] }`:
   - `exclude: string[]`: An array of globs.
 Any file matching these globs will not be linted.
+All exclude patterns are relative to the configuration file they were specified in.

 `tslint.json` configuration files may have JavaScript-style `// single-line` and `/* multi-line */` comments in them (even though this is technically invalid JSON).
 If this confuses your syntax highlighter, you may want to switch it to JavaScript format.